ashish-choudhari/weblog/_posts/2020-03-04-email-2-sms-for-specific-duration-of-day.md

 ---
 > This blogg is under construction,there will be changes being updated as i add.

-> Apologies for spelling  mistaks,sometimes i add/forget word in writing flow
+> Apologies for spelling  mistakes,sometimes i add/forget word in writing flow

-There was a time when mobile_no@carrier_id used to send Emaail content via SMS reasonably cheaper as was avaialble to no day its very rare cost some extra.
+There was a time when mobile_no@carrier_id used to send Email content via SMS reasonably cheaper as was available to no day its very rare cost some extra.

-We received the strange requiremwnt from the client they wanted to receive email contents by sms it was possible but there was something extra they needed.
+We received the strange requirement from the client they wanted to receive email contents by sms it was possible but there was something extra they needed.

-that was they wnated to receive this only for morning two hours when they could not acces their mail box,and they liked to receive some emergency alerts right away,so part of solution for this requirement we developed script as POC.
+that was they wanted to receive this only for morning two hours when they could not access their mail box,and they liked to receive some emergency alerts right away,so part of solution for this requirement we developed script as POC.

 better choice to achieve this we went ahead with python,

-i will be adding walk through example that we managed to pull with google search(by deviding problem to chunks and then adding al-together)
+i will be adding walk through example that we managed to pull with Google search(by dividing problem to chunks and then adding al-together)

 > from tkinter import *	for some gui capability
 > from tkinter.ttk import * 	--\\--